microsoft/fast/packages/web-components/fast-foundation/docs/api-report.md

 // @alpha (undocumented)
 export type ParentLocator = (owner: any) => Container | null;

-// Warning: (ae-incompatible-release-tags) The symbol "ProgressOptions" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export type ProgressOptions = FoundationElementDefinition & {
     indeterminateIndicator1?: string | SyntheticViewTemplate;
     indeterminateIndicator2?: string | SyntheticViewTemplate;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "ProgressRingOptions" is marked as @public, but its signature references "FoundationElementDefinition" which is marked as @alpha
-//
 // @public
 export type ProgressRingOptions = FoundationElementDefinition & {
     indeterminateIndicator?: string | SyntheticViewTemplate;
 };

-// Warning: (ae-incompatible-release-tags) The symbol "progressRingTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-//
 // @public
 export const progressRingTemplate: (context: ElementDefinitionContext, definition: ProgressRingOptions) => ViewTemplate<BaseProgress>;

-// Warning: (ae-incompatible-release-tags) The symbol "progressTemplate" is marked as @public, but its signature references "ElementDefinitionContext" which is marked as @alpha
-//
 // @public
 export const progressTemplate: (context: ElementDefinitionContext, defintion: ProgressOptions) => ViewTemplate<BaseProgress>;